Excellence in Innovation Award

 Apply for this Award

 Please review the Excellence in Innovation Award Guidelines thoroughly before completing the award application.
 Applicants who do not meet the minimum eligibility requirements will not be considered.
-Applications for the 2023 award cycle are now closed.
+Applications for the fall 2025 award are now open and will close Sept.
+2. Apply using the application below.

 Eligibility